MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/iorganizationservice-interface.md

 |<xref:Microsoft.Xrm.Sdk.IOrganizationService.Update*>|Change the attribute values of an entity record.|

 > [!NOTE]
-> You may be interested to know that the underlying Organization service exposes only a the `Execute` method.
+> The Organization service exposes only a the `Execute` method.
 The other methods in the <xref:Microsoft.Xrm.Sdk.IOrganizationService> interface are simply wrappers around the `Execute` method.
 These other methods are provided for convenience.
 You can perform all operations using only the `Execute` method.
+More information: [Use messages with the Organization service](use-messages.md)

 ## See also